 77. Scientific understanding of the interactions between coastal dynamics, sediment transport and the environment and between ecological processes and marine and coastal infrastructure is still lacking.

 78. A lack of proper knowledge and data also hinders correct design and construction and increases the environmental and ecological damage of coastal and marine infrastructure.
+The challenge of optimizing existing data (GIS, disaster lose and damage, economic, etc.) need to be addressed as well.